Travel 4 minutes 06 September 2024

 Explore more insights on New York from our Inspectors, chefs, and celebrities.

 Want to get weird but not too weird?
 Go to Foul Witch.
 I don’t even really know how to describe the menu (Italian?
 I guess?), nor do I want to try.
 But Carlo Mirarchi, the genius who gave us Blanca and Roberta’s Pizza, is the chef, and he blows my mouth off with whatever he makes.
-Just go try it.

-Where do you go to de-stress?
+New York is known for its frenetic pace.
+Where do you go when you need to de-stress?

 What is your favorite park or outdoor space?

 Washington Square Park, but not because I love it.
 The place is a complete disaster at times for totally random reasons, but I guess that’s part of its charm.
 Washington Square is kind of like a shitty roommate situation on a grand scale.
 You love everybody there, some of them drive you totally nuts, you wish you weren’t all there at the same time, and when it’s empty it’s absolute heaven.
-When it's busy, which is anytime the temp is above 57 degrees, you won't find a better blended intersection of youth, culture, criminal activity, talented performers, non-talented performers (which can be just as entertaining) and passed-out eccentrics.
+When it's busy, which is anytime the temp is above 57 degrees, you won't find a better-blended intersection of youth, culture, criminal activity, talented performers, non-talented performers (which can be just as entertaining) and passed-out eccentrics.
 Also, a lot of wildly awake ones.

 *Note to Michelin.
 Please do not review us.
 Although, hell, since I’m here, kinda technically writing for a Michelin publication, I’m going to go ahead and give it a Michelin review anyway.
 “Ray’s Bar: Ten Stars.
-1/2 $” Now I’m going to go put that quote on our merch.
+1/2 $”

 Address Book: